Cancel anytime

 Overview

-The Goldman Sachs Access Investment Grade Corporate Bond ETF (GSIG) seeks to provide investment results that closely correspond, before fees and expenses, to the performance of the ICE BofA US Corporate Index.
-It primarily invests in U.S. dollar-denominated investment-grade corporate bonds, aiming for diversified exposure across sectors.
+The Goldman Sachs Access Investment Grade Corporate Bond ETF (GSIG) aims to provide investment results that closely correspond to the performance of the FTSE Goldman Sachs Investment Grade Corporate Bond Index, focusing on U.S. dollar-denominated investment-grade corporate bonds.
+It offers broad exposure to this segment of the fixed-income market and seeks to deliver efficient access to investment-grade corporate bonds.

 Reputation and Reliability

-Goldman Sachs is a reputable and well-established global investment firm with a long history in asset management.
+Goldman Sachs is a reputable and well-established global financial institution with a long track record in asset management, demonstrating reliability and expertise.

 Management Expertise